raistlinJ/core-topo-gen/README.md

 - **Live log dock** – stream run output, filter by level or text/regex, and toggle auto-follow for long runs.
 - **Rich topology policies** – per-routing-item R2R meshes, R2S aggregation, host grouping bounds, and switch re-homing.
 - **Artifacts on disk** – traffic scripts, segmentation rules, docker-compose definitions, Markdown reports, and JSON summaries are written to predictable locations for inspection.
-- **Hardware-in-the-Loop friendly** – manage HITL attachments directly in the editor; options are constrained to existing routers/switches or provisioning a new router to keep topologies deterministic.
+- **Hardware-in-the-Loop friendly** – manage HITL attachments directly in the editor, apply Proxmox bridge rewiring from the browser, and keep topologies deterministic by constraining attachments and generated devices.

 ## Screenshots